ingdanielsanchezve/agence/readme.md

 Tests were created using PHPUnit in Laravel to test this:

-1. WebSite front is working
+1. WebSite is working fine
-2. GitHub User authenticated data
-3. GitHub user search
-4. GitHub user search user not found
-5. GitHub user followers search
-6. GitHub user not have followers
+2. Consultors are listed
+3. Consultors Receitas are returned from database
+4. Column Chart data of Consultors receitas in the selected period are returned from database
+5. Pie Chart data of Consultors receitas in the selected period are returned from database

 To run tests execute commad ```vendor/bin/phpunit``` in your project root

-## Pendings

-If i would have more time to spend on the project i would like to add some additional test for the frontend code to the test app service and controller and to verify to have the correct response expected were returned from Github API.

 ## History
-2018-08-30 - First public version
+2019-05-08 - First public version

 ## Credits
 - Developed by: Daniel Sánchez